hackerspider007/to-do-list-app-react/README.md

 # To Do List App React (V1)

-To Do List App React JS by WebStylePress (Add, Edit, Update, Delete, Toggle Tasks)
+To Do List App React JS by Tabish Jawed (Add, Edit, Update, Delete, Toggle Tasks)

 ## How to Use